bexiturley/pands-project/README.md

 ## Scatterplots

+Scatter plots are similar to line graphs in that they use horizontal and vertical axes to plot data points.
+However, they have a very specific purpose.
+Scatter plots show how much one variable is affected by another.
+The relationship between two variables is called their correlation .

+![](https://github.com/bexiturley/pands-project/blob/master/Figure_11.png)

+![](https://github.com/bexiturley/pands-project/blob/master/Figure_12.png)

-The scatterplot it’s pretty obvious right away that the points belong to different groups.  it’s much easier to see the groupings than when we just had all blue!
-We now know that it’ll probably be easy to separate the classes.
+It is quite apparent that the points belong to different groups.
+Giving each species of Iris a different colour means it is much easier to see the groupings than if only one colour was used.
+This will make separating the classes easier.
 The cluster of Setosa species is separately clustered from the rest.
 While Virginica and Versicolor are also separate, it is not to the same degree.

-![](https://github.com/bexiturley/pands-project/blob/master/Figure_11.png)

-![](https://github.com/bexiturley/pands-project/blob/master/Figure_12.png)

 More scatter plots to create an array of 2d images.